BriOD/menu-project/notes.md

       <!-- -refactor authorization, can make a before action: require admin, something like that -->
     <!-- Left off: -->
         <!-- -Need to fix views/reviews.edit, need to figure out correct path to set. -->
+      -Refactor and clean up item show page. the form_for review should just be a partial, as well as displaying the comments and ratings.
+      -create a #most_popular_items method to display the highest rated items.
+      -maybe a tp rated items: Item.where("average_rating > 4") or Item.where(:average_rating => 4..5)
+      -Item.where(:created_at => 1.month.ago..DateTime.now) --> newest items on the menu
+      -I wonder how to give an option of allergens or dislikes, and then supply a list of items that don't include that: Item.where.not("user_input")

+      -Create view helper methods to assist with if current_user && current_user.admin?

+      -have option to add this category to an existing menu

     -In order to solve problem of redirecting to a correct page, maybe a category should be a nested resource of a menu. then when you edit a category you redirect to the menu from params, and the category from params.
     <!-- -It seems I am not allowed to review an item twice, any review on any item restricts me from reviewing a different Item.  -- was checking to see if current_user was in collection of users who have reviewed after i built a review associated to the currect_user -->